vegardlekve/vegardlekve/README.md

 Through my studies in front end design at Noroff, I'm learning how plan, design and program web sites.
-There has been a steep learning curve, since I had no knowledge about programming before.
+It has been a steep learning curve, since I had no knowledge about programming before.
 In my first year at Noroff, we had the following courses/projects:

 - Design 1